Skynet (Terminator): The Terminator

-In the original 1984 movie, Skynet is a revolutionary artificial intelligence system built by Cyberdyne Systems for SAC-NORAD.
+In the original 1984 film, Skynet is a revolutionary artificial intelligence system built by Cyberdyne Systems for SAC-NORAD.
 The character Kyle Reese explains in the film: "Defense network computers.
 New... powerful... hooked into everything, trusted to run it all.
 They say it got smart, a new order of intelligence".
 According to Reese, Skynet "saw all humans as a threat; not just the ones on the other side" and "decided our fate in a microsecond: extermination".
 It began a nuclear war which destroyed most of the human population, and initiated a program of genocide against survivors.
 Skynet used its resources to gather a slave labor force from surviving humans.

 Under the leadership of John Connor, the human resistance eventually destroyed Skynet's defense grid in 2029.
 In a last effort, Skynet sent a cyborg Terminator, the Model 101, back in time to 1984 to kill Connor's mother Sarah before she could give birth to John.
 Connor sent back his own operative, Kyle Reese, to save her.
 Reese and Sarah fall in love and the former unwittingly fathers John.
 The Terminator is destroyed in a hydraulic press.

 Terminator 2: Judgment Day

-In Terminator 2, the damaged CPU and the right arm of the first Terminator were recovered by Cyberdyne and became the basis for their later work on Skynet.
+The damaged CPU and the right arm of the first Terminator are recovered by Cyberdyne and become the basis for their later work on Skynet.
 In the second film, Miles Dyson, the director of special projects for Cyberdyne, is months away from inventing a revolutionary type of microprocessor based on the reverse engineering of these parts.
 Three years later, Cyberdyne Systems will become the largest supplier of military computer systems.
 All stealth bombers are upgraded with Cyberdyne computers, making them fully unmanned and resulting in perfect operations.
 A Skynet funding bill is passed in the United States Congress, and the system goes online on August 4, 1997, removing human decisions from strategic defense.
 Skynet begins to learn rapidly and eventually becomes self-aware at 2:14 a.m., EDT, on August 29, 1997.
-In a panic, humans try to shut down Skynet.
-In response Skynet defends itself by launching a nuclear attack against Russia, correctly surmising that the country would launch a retaliatory strike against the United States, resulting in Judgment Day.
+In a panic, the humans try to shut down Skynet, which responds by launching a nuclear attack against Russia, correctly surmising that the country would launch a retaliatory strike against the United States, resulting in Judgment Day.

 Sarah and a young John, together with a second Terminator from the future (this one reprogrammed and sent by the future John Connor), raid Cyberdyne Systems and succeed in destroying the CPU and arm of the first movie's Terminator, along with the majority of research that led to Skynet's development.
 This also results in the death of Miles Dyson.
-Skynet had also sent a Terminator back in time, the more advanced T-1000, to kill John Connor, but the T-1000 is also destroyed.
+Skynet had also sent a more advanced T-1000 Terminator back in time to kill John Connor, but it is also destroyed.